QuirkyCort/tutorials/courses/60 GDevelop Basics/30 Gelda/160 next.md

 If you use the "Play sound on channel" action, you can then use the "Volume of sound on channel" action to change the volume.
 This is useful in creating a fade-out effect.
 </div>

-### Challenge 6.
-Effects and Behavior

-Play around with the available effects and behaviors.
-Some of them may be useful in making your game look better or more interesting.

 ## Demo